simonw/sqlite-utils/docs/python-api.rst

 Both ``db.query()`` and ``db.execute()`` accept an optional second argument for parameters to be passed to the SQL query.

 This can take the form of either a tuple/list or a dictionary, depending on the type of parameters used in the query.
-Values passed in this way will be correctly quoted and escaped, helping avoid XSS vulnerabilities.
+Values passed in this way will be correctly quoted and escaped, helping avoid SQL injection vulnerabilities.

 ``?`` parameters in the SQL query can be filled in using a list: